Linaro/documentation/Contribute/OEYocto/README.md

 ###### About

-This is a cross-platform toolkit
+This is a cross-platform toolkit.

 ###### Contribute